-When you’re a band with a back catalogue as overwhelmingly massive as the Melvins do, it’s kind of hard to pick your 10 favourite songs.
+When you’re a band with a back catalogue as overwhelmingly massive as the Melvins do, it’s kind of hard to pick your 10 favourite records of your own.
 In fact, according to frontman Buzz Osbourne, “it’s nearly impossible”.

 “I rarely know what people want but that doesn’t bother me too much”, says Osbourne.
 “The fact is, I would never have been happy doing the same thing over and over again.
 That wouldn’t have been me.
 Plenty of other bands could have gone down that line too, I just don’t think they had the guts to do it.
 But I’m not afraid.